snowflakedb/snowpark-python/docs/source/modin/hybrid_execution.rst

 For Snowflake, specific API calls will trigger hybrid backend evaluation.
 These are registered as either a pre-operation switch point or a post-operation switch point.
-These switch points may change over time as the feature matures and as APIs updated.
+These switch points may change over time as the feature matures and as APIs are updated.

 Example Pre-Operation Switchpoints:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~